 - To work with schools, organisations and universities, creating bonds between artists working today and those in our future, whilst providing our own unique education programmes in line with our ethos of making theatre accessible.

 - To be an unbiased company which is multicultural in focus and has no religious affiliation.

 All our work is the product of solid collaboration between many different brilliant creatives.
 Below details of our company associates who can be regularly found working with us.

 A native of Lincolnshire, Nathan began writing aged twelve and has since written for the Nottingham Playhouse, London’s Theatre 503 and Croydon’s Savvy Theatre, as well as a short film for ITV television and a skit for digital channel E4.
-He first became involved with Bunbury Banter in 2008, penning for them two short audio plays and returned in 2011 to help devise and co-write a radio drama pilot for the BBC.
+He first became involved with Bunbury Banter in 2008, penning for them two short audio plays and returned in 2011 to co-write a radio drama pilot for the BBC.
+Nathan’s LinkIn Profile.